mdn/content/files/en-us/web/api/spc/index.md

 2. Enforces that the User Agent appropriately communicates to the user that they are authenticating a transaction and the transaction details.
 Those details are then included in the assertion signed by the authenticator.
 3. Allows calling `navigator.credentials.create` in a cross-origin iframe, as long as a "payment" permission policy is set on the iframe.

-> **Note**: This ability is now part of WebAuthn Level 3, where it uses the "publickey-credential-create" permission policy instead.
+> **Note:** This ability is now part of WebAuthn Level 3, where it uses the "publickey-credential-create" permission policy instead.
 Developers are encouraged to use that where available, instead of relying on SPC's "payment" permission.

 ## Examples